ChrisCummins/msc-thesis/docs/Log.md

 but a large impact on peak memory usage.

 TODO:
 * Increase GPU time of Canny and Heat equations.
+DONE
 * Implement fused/unrolled hacks and test.